thingsdb/ThingsDocs/v1/content/collection-api/mod_enum/del.md

 -------- | ---- | -----------
 enum | str | Name of the [enumerator type](../../../data-types/enum) where the member has to be removed from.
-`'del'` | str | Passing this argument will result in a *delete* action. name | str | Name of the member to be removed.
+`'del'` | str | Passing this argument will result in a *delete* action. name | str | Name of the member or method to be removed.

 ### Return value